Looking after your container ponds in Autumn and Winter is critical in how they will perform next year.

 Container ponds in Autumn:

-- The water level in the container should be kept just below the level of the rim – check out the level after any Autumn rain or Winter snow
+- Keep the water level in the container just below the level of the rim.
+Check the level after any Autumn rain or Winter snow.

-- Regular maintenance in Autumn is particularly important for the smaller pond and patio container pond as you can accumulate significant amounts of rotting vegetation in a small volume of water.
+Regular maintenance in Autumn is particularly important for the smaller pond and patio container pond.
+You can accumulate significant amounts of rotting vegetation in a small volume of water.

-2. Trim back the plant foliage so that tall upright plants will not drop their leaf into the water but stand a few inches above the water level.
+- Trim back the plant foliage so that tall upright plants will not drop their leaf into the water.
+Leave them cut 4" above the water level.

-5. Stop adding extract of barleystraw once the clocks change in October but resume adding fortnightly again when the days brighten in Spring.
+- Stop adding Barley Bio Algae Control once the clocks change in October but resume adding fortnightly again when the days brighten in Spring.

-- Manage any silt like this and never need to throw out the water and start afresh
+- Manage your container pond like this and never need to throw out the water and start afresh.

 Container ponds in Winter:

-- The plants and the water should be left in the pond during the Winter.
+- Keep water in the pond over Winter.

-- In freezing temperatures make sure the water level is below the slanting edge of the rim so there is room for the water to turn to ice and go up into the space under the rim temporarily rather than forcing itself outward against the walls of the containers
+- Make sure the water level is below the slanting edge of the rim in freezing temperatures so there is room for the water to turn to ice.
+It will go up into the space under the rim and not force itself outward against the walls of the container.

-- The surface of the container pond can freeze over without harm to the plants or damage to the container.
+- The surface few cm/inches of the container pond can freeze over without harm to the plants or damage to the container.

-- Miniature waterlily will not thrive if they are trapped in frozen solid conditions.
+- Miniature or dwarf waterlilies will not thrive if they are trapped in frozen solid conditions.
 The rhizome is hardy when protected in water but not when trapped in ice.